ToniEstarlich/Nihongo-Quest/README.md

 - Based on feedback, the design was refined to improve navigation, responsiveness, and visual consistency.
 - A color palette inspired by Japanese culture and a custom logo were introduced to give the app a stronger identity.
 - Iterations also focused on UI/UX improvements, such as adjusting button placement, form validation, and adding motivational feedback during quizzes.
 - later expanded the app in add imagens.
+-  Finally, translator functionality was added to “Add Words” and “Add Images”, enabling users to translate, add, and design their own words for flashcards while managing images in their personal Image List.

 ---